xenharmonic-devs/sonic-weave/BUILTIN.md

 `value`

 ### fraction
 Convert interval to a fraction.
-Throws an error if no tolerance for approximation is given.
+Throws an error if conversion is impossible and no tolerance for approximation is given.
 #### Parameters:

 `interval`, `tolerance`, `preferredNumerator`, `preferredDenominator`